ibm-cloud-docs/databases-for-postgresql/howto-migration.md

 The resulting output of `pg_dump` can then be uploaded into a new {{site.data.keyword.databases-for-postgresql}} deployment.
 As the output is SQL, it can simply be sent to the database through the `psql` command.
 We recommend that imports be performed with the admin user.

 See the [Connecting with `psql`](./admin-connecting.html) for details on how to connect as admin using `psql`.
-To connect using only the `psql` command, you need the admin user's connection string and the TLS certificate decoded from the base64 in the same file and stored as an arbitrary local file.
+To connect with the `psql` command, you need the admin user's connection string and the TLS certificate.
+The certificate needs to be decoded from the base64 and stored as an arbitrary local file.
 To import the previously created `dump.sql` into a database deployment named `example-psql`, the `psql` command can be called with `-f dump.sql` as a parameter.
-This tells `psql` to read and execute the SQL statements in that file.
-The command looks something like this.
+The parameter tells `psql` to read and execute the SQL statements in the file.
+The command looks something like:

 ```shell
 PGPASSWORD=yourpasswordhere PGSSLROOTCERT=cert.crt psql 'host=c7798cf6-e5d2-4513-b17f-3d3fa67d8291.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud port=32484 dbname=ibmclouddb user=admin sslmode=verify-full' -f dump.sql
 ```

-As noted in that [Administration/Connecting](admin-connecting) documentation, the {{site.data.keyword.databases-for}} CLI plug-in simplifies connecting.
+As noted in that [Connecting with `psql`](./admin-connecting.html) documentation, the {{site.data.keyword.databases-for}} CLI plug-in simplifies connecting.
 The previous `psql` import can be performed as:

 ```shell
 ibmcloud cdb deployment-connections example-psql -s -- -f dump.sql